-Bleeding air from the fuel system
+Bleeding air from the fuel system Refer to "Rleeding air from the fuel system

-Refer to "Bleeding air from the fuel system" on page 6-9.
+Refer to "Bleeding air from the fuel system" on pages 6-13 to 6-14.

 Note: Air in the fuel system causes the engine to fail to start or to have problems.
 Bleed air when the fuel tank is emptied, using the same procedure above.